 The species is quite indifferent to shipping, and can be approached very close in small boats.
 The name ‘pilot’ was given by fishermen, who believed that the animal was always found near herring shoals, and used it to guide their boats.

 Disturbed Pilot Whales at sea will spyhop, rising high out of the water.
 They peer around the side of the melon at the intruder, as they cannot see anything directly ahead.
-In this position they look so much like cowled figures in black robes that Italian mariners called this animal monaco, or monk.

 World Distribution: Short-finned Pilot Whales are found in the tropical regions of the Indian, Pacific and Atlantic Oceans.